Fair Park: Restoration and future

 Many of the existing Art Deco buildings have been restored visually to their 1936 appearance and upgraded to modern building standards.
-In anticipation of DART's light rail service the historic Parry Avenue entrance gates were restored in 2009.
+In anticipation of the Dallas Area Rapid Transit (DART) light rail service expansion to the area, the historic Parry Avenue entrance gates were restored in 2009.
 The four cameo reliefs on Centennial Building underwent a professional conservation treatment in 2000 and the Esplanade fountain pylons and six monumental sculptures in 2004.
 Several sculptures were reconstructed and feature a dramatic light and water show.

 In 2003, the Fair Park Comprehensive Development plan was produced by Hargreaves Associates.
 This comprehensive plan included recommendations for the physical site, park programs, activities, funding options, and management alternatives.
 The park received a $72 million city bond allocation in 2006 for repairs and improvements.

 In September 2014, a blue ribbon task force appointed by Mayor Mike Rawlings submitted a report on the rejuvenation of Fair Park.
-The Mayor's Task Force plan envisions a public-private partnership led by a non profit organization to be charged with over arching powers to control the revitalization of Fair Park, including the State Fair of Texas.
+The Mayor's Task Force plan envisioned a public-private partnership led by a non profit organization to be charged with over arching powers to control the revitalization of Fair Park, including the State Fair of Texas.
 Architect/City planner Antonio Di Mambro, with international experience in infrastructure planning and neighborhood revitalization, encouraged the Mayor to use the Task Force report as a building block for constructive dialogue with residents, stakeholders and the neighborhoods around Fair Park.
 Following the presentation of the Task Force Plan, Mayor Mike Rawlings said, "I felt passion by all the council and park board members that they want Fair Park to be all it can be and they're interested in taking this big challenge on".